Shahreyar00/React-Firebase_ChatApp/README.md

 ### This repository contains code for React+Firebase chat application

-#### You have to add your own firebase config file in the source directory with the following items:
+#### You have to add your own (firebase.js) config file in the source directory with the following items:
 ```

 import { initializeApp } from "firebase/app";